Amandine Hesse

 Amandine Hesse ([amɑ̃din ɛs]; born 16 January 1993) is a French professional tennis player.

-Hesse has won six singles and eight doubles titles on the ITF Women's Circuit.
-On 9 May 2016, she reached her career-high WTA singles ranking of world No. 154.
-On 2 May 2016, she peaked at No. 108 in the doubles rankings.
+Hesse has won six singles and eight doubles titles on the ITF Circuit.
+On 9 May 2016, she reached her career-high WTA singles ranking of No. 154.
+On 2 May 2016, she peaked at world No. 108 in the doubles rankings.

-Playing for France Fed Cup team, Hesse has accumulated a win–loss record of 3–1.
+Playing for the France Fed Cup team, Hesse has a win–loss record of 3–1.

 Personal life

 Amandine Hesse was born in Montauban and started playing tennis at the age of five.
 She is coached by father, Yannick Hesse.
 Her mother's name is Nicole.
 She has two half-sisters, Géraldine and Stéphanie.